olivierwilkinson/act-one-native/README.md

 ### Logging into the app using a local backend

+The backend for this app can be found here: [ActOne Backend](https://github.com/olivierwilkinson/act-one-backend)

-Once the app is running you can sign up or log in using email and password.
+Once the backend is running you can sign up or log in using email and password.
-This is the recommended way to authenticate within the app.
+This is the recommended way to authenticate within the app for development.

 ## Committing